How to Ship a Painting the Safest Way

 Protect the surface of the painting from scratches or abrasions with glassine paper (also called crystal or wax tissue paper).
 Its acid-free qualities make it impermeable to air, water, and grease.

-- Place it between two rigid panels (cardboard or Styrofoam) to keep it flat and secure.
+- Place it between two rigid panels (cardboard/Styrofoam).

 - Use a sturdy cardboard box slightly larger than your artwork.

-- Line it with bubble wrap, padding, and plastic wrap to prevent damage.
+- Line with bubble wrap to prevent damage.

-- Fill empty space with packing peanuts or foam to cushion the canvas.
+- Fill empty space with packing peanuts or foam.

-- Place the artwork in the center of the box to prevent shifting during transit.
+- Place artwork in the center to prevent shifting.

 - For unframed paintings, roll the canvas into a shipping tube.

-- Use strong packing tape, protect the corners, and shrink wrap the entire package.
+- Use strong packing tape and shrink wrap the package.

 2. Climate Control